Micouwr/AI-TRIAGE_Bot/governance/ai_policy.md

 ## 1. Purpose and Scope

-This AI Policy establishes the governance framework for the AI Triage Bot, an LLM-powered support ticket classification system designed to enhance IT operations while maintaining transparency, accountability, and compliance with ISO/IEC 42001:2023.
+This AI Policy establishes the governance framework for the AI Triage Bot, an LLM-powered support ticket classification system.
+This policy defines accountability, risk management, and operational controls in alignment with ISO/IEC 42001:2023.

 ### 1.1 System Scope
 - **System Name:** AI-Triage-Bot
 - **Primary Function:** Automated classification of Tier 1 support tickets
 - **AI Model:** Gemini 1.5 Flash (Google Generative AI)
-- **Deployment:** Desktop application (Windows/Mac/Linux)
+- **Deployment Target:** Desktop application (Windows/Mac/Linux)
+- **Current Status:** Framework implementation, not in production use

 ---